fmv1992/git_delete_stale_branches/readme.md

 ## TODO

+- Allow for deletion of remotes other than `origin`.

 - Add packages definition.
 Ideally with a project that checks all the dependencies.

 - Depends on [shell_argument_parsing_file](https://github.com/fmv1992/shell_argument_parsing_file "shell_argument_parsing_file"): add a `--help` and `--verbose` flags.